Disclaimer: This is Untrue.

 and were going to the tomb" (Joh 20:1-3).

-It supports Mary Magdalene's close association with Jesus.
+This supports Mary Magdalene's close association with Jesus.

 *"Then the disciples went away again to their own homes.